elseone101/fedora-kde-bootc/README.md

 (`quay.io/fedora/fedora-bootc` is the "generic" base image without any DE, `quay.io/organization/fedora` is where all their images exist)

+## sysext-manager
+[sysext-manager](https://github.com/travier/sysexts-manager) is a powerful tool used in order to manage the installed sysexts.
+The sysexts it manages are from a curated collection [fedora-sysexts](https://extensions.fcos.fr/).

+The collection contains common non-essential software like libvirt, fd-find, erofs-utils, which you can add to your system easily, without using `rpm-ostree` or yet another container build.
+(Kindly refer the linked sites themselves for usage info)

 ## Repository structure
+(Will be refactored)
 I tried to organise the repository for easy reading and maintenance.
 Files are stored in functional and well-defined directories, making them easy to find and understand their purpose and where they will be placed in the container image.

 Each file follows a specific naming convention.
 For instance a file `/usr/lib/credstore/home.create.admin` is named as `usr__lib__credstore__home.create.admin`